Resign-to-run law: Philippines

 Under the Omnibus Election Code, appointive officials (i.e. public servants who are not elected) are considered ipso facto resigned once they file a Certificate of Candidacy (COC) with the Commission on Elections (COMELEC).
 The Supreme Court affirmed that distinction in Quinto v.
 COMELEC: the automatic resignation rule for appointive officials was upheld, while elective officials were exempted.
 The rationale is that civil service (appointive) positions are supposed to remain non-partisan, so once an appointive officer files to run, to avoid conflict with partisan activity, they are deemed resigned.
 Elective officeholders already engage in politics by nature of their role.

 In 2024, the Supreme Court issued a temporary restraining order against a COMELEC rule that allows appointed public officials to be considered resigned once they join a party-list race.

 South Korea

 Article 53 of the Public Official Election Act of the Republic of Korea stipulates that public officials resign from their positions 90 days before the election, except when National Assembly's member, local lawmakers and heads of local governments run for re-election and when National Assembly's members run for president.
-However, if a proportional representation member election, a by-election, National Assembly's member's candidacy for local elections, or a local council member runs for an election of a member of another local council or head of another local government, he or she must resign 30 days before the election.
+However, if a proportional representation member election, a by-election, National Assembly's member's candidacy for local elections, or a local council member runs for an election of a member of another local council or head of another local government, they must resign 30 days before the election.

 United States

+The American Bar Association Model Code of Judicial Conduct requires judges who run for nonjudicial elective office to resign from their judicial position before they become candidates.
+Thirty-seven U.S. jurisdictions have adopted this Code.